jobellet/fast_and_rich_decoding_in_VLPFC/README.md

-Some notebooks might run for a day if all the computations are reproduced from scratch.
+Some notebooks might run for a whole day if all the computations are reproduced from scratch.
 To gain time, in some cells of the notebook you can set the parameter "compute_this_step" to False to download the data directly from Figshare instead of running the computations.